By Teni Shahiean, CEO at OTS Solicitors

 How can OTS Solicitors help?

-For more information on how Brexit may affect you or your business and for advice on your options or to discuss bespoke OTS Solicitors employment law training services please call us on 0203 959 9123 to arrange an appointment to speak to one of our experienced London immigration and employment solicitors.
+For advice on any aspect of employment law please call us on 0203 959 9123 to arrange an appointment to speak to one of our experienced London employment law solicitors.